maltewirz/code-challenges/README.md

 3. Start a shell environment by running pipenv shell

-4. Navigate into any directory and run files using the `python <filename>` command-
+4. Navigate into any directory and run files using the `python <filename>` command.

+4.1 Alternative for automatically rerun tests: `nodemon --ext py --exec "python src/code-challenges/xx/test_xx.py"`